-Other extensions of thing into critical theory most notably include Bill Brown’s proposal of thing theory as an analogue to narrative theory or cultural theory—thing theory is intended to explain how inanimate objects constitute human subjects.
+Other extensions of thing into critical theory include Bill Brown’s proposal of thing theory as an analogue to narrative theory or cultural theory—thing theory is intended to explain how inanimate objects constitute human subjects.

 But a thing is not just for humans—a thing is for many other things as well, both material and immaterial.